-With the help of Jesse Saunders, they were both hugely influential in introducing this practice to London and the South East and have supported may students to become successful teachers.
+With the help of Jesse Saunders, they were both hugely influential in introducing this practice to London and the South East and have supported many students to become successful teachers.

-Jaqui is a now an AcroYoga Level 2 teacher and teaches five-day AcroYoga immersions and has assisted on AcroYoga teacher trainings.
+Jaqui is now an AcroYoga Level 2 teacher and teaches five-day AcroYoga immersions and has assisted on AcroYoga teacher training.

-She now regularly trains with Sainaa at the London School of Hand Balancing and Acrobatics
+She has trained with Sainaa of the London School of Hand Balancing and Acrobatics